dbaldwin103/EasyLink-API-V2/REF_AllFields.md

 > '**\***' signifies that the field is both available and required.
 > '**x**' signifies that the field is not available and will be ignored by the API.
 >

-Only certain fields get passed through to our Warehouse Management System (WMS).
-These fields are distinguished with a '**w**' in the Inbound/Outbound column.
-On *GET* requests, these fields will additionally be returned with the value currently in our WMS system.
-In the return payload, these fields will be distinguished by the prefix **WMS_** followed by the standard field name.
+> '**w**' signifies that the field gets passed through to our Warehouse Management System (WMS).
+On *GET* requests, these fields will have an additional field returned with the value currently in our WMS system.
+These additional fields will be distinguished by the prefix **WMS_** followed by the standard field name.

 ## Header Fields